 Keep some other factors in mind

-The ambient temperature outside your computer’s case makes a big impact on all of these temperatures.
+The ambient temperature outside your PC’s case greatly impacts all these temperatures.

-So these numbers aren’t written in stone and they should be flexible for certain hardware exceptions and ambient external temperatures.
+So these numbers aren’t written in stone and should be flexible for certain hardware exceptions and ambient external temperatures.

 It’s only a guideline to give you a rough idea as a baseline measurement.

-After noting down these temperatures, keep them handy so you can do some
+After noting down these temperatures, keep them handy, so you can make some

 3. Start a game with Speccy running